sobotka/AgX-Resolve/README.md

 1. Install as per Where above.
 2. Add a Colour Space Transform node to your footage.
 Convert to ARRI Wide Gamut Version 3, and ARRI LogC Version 3.
+3. Turn DaVinci's Garbage Tone Mapping to None.
-3. Place a DCTL node after the footage.
+5. Place a DCTL node after the footage.
 Select the Camera-AgX DCTL.
-4. Experiment.
+6. Experiment.

 # Parameters
 These parameters work together, and thus one can expect any single parameter to drive other potential colour qualia.